DownsideupmediaUSA/bdc-undrgrd-v-001/brandonchecklist.md

         c)logout ends session and sends user back to login page -x

       2.index -
-        a)Welcomes signed in user
+        a)Welcomes signed in user  -x
-        b)link to allow user to view all tracks c)link to allow user to view all mixes
+        b)link to allow user to view all tracks -x c)link to allow user to view all mixes -x 3.login
-      3.login
-        a)gets login form
+        a)gets login form  -x
-        b)if valid user redirects to index
+        b)if valid user redirects to index -x
       4.show
-        a)shows data(content) of new tracks
+        a)shows data(content) of new tracks -x
-        b)shows edited data(content) of a selected tracks.
+        b)shows edited data(content) of a selected tracks.-x
     A.Tracks
      1.edit
-      a)gets edit form and sends to user b)allows user to delete from indexed tracks c)posts changed form & redirects to show page 2.index - gets list of tracks
+      a)gets edit form and sends to user -x b)allows user to delete from indexed tracks -x c)posts changed form & redirects to show page -x 2.index - gets list of tracks
-      a)lists index of tracks for user and sends back to index erb b)link to allow user to write a new tracks
+      a)lists index of tracks for user and sends back to index erb -x b)link to allow user to write a new tracks -x 3.new
-     3.new
-      a)gets new tracks form via new.erb
-      b)posts new data(content) and redirects to trackss/new erb
+      a)gets new tracks form via new.erb -x b)posts new data(content) and redirects to trackss/new erb
      4.show
-      a)shows data(content) of new tracks
+      a)shows data(content) of new tracks -x
-      b)shows edited data(content) of a selected tracks.
+      b)shows edited data(content) of a selected tracks. -x

     A.Mixes
      1.edit